Ajātivāda: Gaudapada

-Yet, according to Comans, Gaudapada's perspective is quite different from Nagarjuna.
+According to Comans, Gaudapada's perspective is quite different from Madhyamika Buddhist philosophy.
 Gaudapada's perspective is based on the Māṇḍūkya Upanishad.
 In the Māṇḍūkya Karika, Gaudapada's commentary on the Māṇḍūkya Upanishad, Gaudapada sets forth his perspective.
 According to Gaudapada, Brahman cannot undergo alteration, so the phenomenal world cannot arise independently from Brahman.
 If the world cannot arise, yet is an empirical fact, then the world has to be an unreal (transitory) appearance of Brahman.
 And if the phenomenal world is a transitory appearance, then there is no real origination or destruction, only apparent origination or destruction.
 From the level of ultimate truth (paramārthatā) the phenomenal world is māyā, "illusion", apparently existing but ultimately not real.

 In Gaudapada-Karika, chapter III, verses 46-48, he states that the quietened mind becomes one with Brahman and does not perceive of any origination:

 Acknowledgeing the strong Buddhist influences, but arguing for the need of an "unchangeable permanent reality," Karmakar opinions that the ajātivāda of Gaudhapada has nothing in common with the Sūnyavāda concept in Buddhism.
 While the language of Gaudapada is undeniably similar to those found in Mahayana Buddhism, Coman states that their perspective is different because unlike Buddhism, Gaudapada is relying on the premise of "Brahman, Atman or Turiya" exists and is the nature of absolute reality.